-Media-N, Journal of the New Media Caucus is a scholarly electronic (ISSN 1942-017X) and print journal (ISSN 2159-6891.)
+Media-N, Journal of the New Media Caucus is a scholarly electronic journal (ISSN 1942-017X) with a history of print editions (ISSN 2159-6891).
 It is blind peer-reviewed, invitational, and open to submissions in the form of theoretical papers, reports, and reviews on new media artworks.
 The journal provides a forum for national and international New Media Caucus members and non-members featuring their scholarly research, artworks and projects.

 Three editions are published per year: spring, summer and fall.
 Media-N works with guest editors to develop and publish thematic spring and fall editions.
 The summer edition is devoted to showcasing NMC‘s onsite and offsite proceedings during the College Art Association’s annual convention held in the United States.
-The electronic & print versions differ in format but are similar in content.
-The publication is freely available online, and the print version may be purchased through a print-on-demand service.
+The publication is freely available online, and historical print versions may be purchased through a print-on-demand service.